wejs/docs/docs/database/session-store.md

 # Session store

-> A database for store user sessions, by default we.js try to use the mysql database
+A database for store user sessions and temporary data.
+By default it will try to use the mysql database

-> We.js use the **express-session** npm module the have suport to compatible session stores like **connect-redis**
+We.js use the **express-session** npm module and is compatible with session stores like **connect-redis**

 Express session: https://github.com/expressjs/session